MdSamsuzzohaShayon/mern-spikeball-tournament/REAADME.md

  - ✅ Json file key and value validation
  - ✅ And save json object to mongodb
  - ✅ Create event front end
- - Modify add participant and show participant - Add more fields for adding a participant
+ - ✅ Modify add participant and show participant - Add more fields for adding a participant
- - Delete event and delete all participant of that event - Delete event frontend
+ - ✅ Delete event and delete all participant of that event - Delete event frontend
- - Delete participant
+ - ✅ Delete participant
- - Add participant with files
+ - ✅ Add participant with files
- - when participant is been deleted delete that from events participants
+ - ✅ when participant is been deleted delete that from events participants
- - Assign players to net randomly
+ - ✅ Assign players to net randomly
  - Start round one to four
  - Make some public routes to show score and detail
+ - Add some fileds for participant - point, point deferential

  ##### Problem